Trump boasts of US nuclear arsenal after 'fire and fury' warning to North Korea

 "My first order as President was to renovate and modernize our nuclear arsenal.
 It is now far stronger and more powerful than ever before," Trump tweeted.
 "Hopefully we will never have to use this power, but there will never be a time that we are not the most powerful nation in the world!"

-Tillerson said that with his "fire and fury" warning, the U.S. president was trying to use the kind of language that would resonate with North Korean leader Kim Jong Un.
+With his "fire and fury" warning, the U.S. president was trying to speak in a way that would resonate with North Korean leader Kim Jong Un, Tillerson said.
 North Korea regularly threatens to destroy the United States.

-"What the president is doing is sending a strong message to North Korea in language that Kim Jong Un would understand, because he doesn't seem to understand diplomatic language," Tillerson said.
+"What the president is doing is sending a strong message to North Korea in language that Kim Jong Un would understand, because he doesn't seem to understand diplomatic language," he said.

 Earlier on Wednesday, North Korea said it was "carefully examining" a plan to strike Guam, which is home to about 163,000 people and a U.S. military base that includes a submarine squadron, an airbase and a Coast Guard group.